Fairchild Channel F Videocarts: Videocart-11: Backgammon / Acey-Deucey

-Videocart-12
+Videocart-12: Baseball

-Videocart-12: Baseball is a sports video game released in 1977 by Fairchild.
-The first console baseball game featured an innovative pitching interface that would become a cornerstone for future titles based on the sport.
+Videocart-12: Baseball is a sports video game released in September 1977 by Fairchild.
+It was one of the first console games based on baseball, and offered players a wide variety of pitching options, including fastballs, curve balls, and change-ups.
 Twisting the controllers steers the pitch, while pushing forward or pulling back varies its speed.
 If a batter manages to hit the pitch, four fielders can be moved to the left or right to make an out.
-Strikeouts, walks, and getting hit by the pitch are all possible.
-The intricacies of the batter/pitcher contest made this game, much like real baseball, a game that came down to pitching.
+Strikeouts, walks, and getting hit by the pitch are also included.
 The game was reviewed by Video magazine in 1978 where it received a score of 10 out of 10.
+Brett Weiss considered it "highly playable".